gabihvespoli/angular-httpclient-app/README.md

 ## Development server

-### Front end

-Run `npm run start`.
+Run `npm start`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Back end

-Run `npm run serve:json` for a json server.
-Navigate to `http://localhost:3000/`.

 ## Base Tutorial